open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 ### Install the Service in Django

-In order for Django to load your Service, you need to add it to the list of [INSTALLED_APPS](https://docs.djangoproject.com/en/1.9/ref/settings/#std:setting-INSTALLED_APPS).
+So that Django loads your Service, you need to add it to the list of [INSTALLED_APPS](https://docs.djangoproject.com/en/1.9/ref/settings/#std:setting-INSTALLED_APPS).

 This is set in [xos/xos/settings.py](https://github.com/zdw/xos/blob/master/xos/xos/settings.py):